fschaefer/Probability.js/README.md

 ### Probability objects

 A `probability object` consists of an object with the properties `p` and `f`.
-`p` is the probability with that the function `f` is called when the `probabilitilized function` is invoked.
+`p` is the probability by that the function `f` is called when the `probabilitilized function` is invoked.

-The value of the probability `p` have to be a string with an integer value suffixed with `%` between 0 and 100 or preferred a float lesser than or qual to 1.0. `f` is an ordinary JavaScript function:
+The value of the probability `p` have to be a string with an integer value suffixed with `%` between 0 and 100 or preferred a float lesser than or equal to 1.0. `f` is an ordinary JavaScript function:

     var probabilityObject = {